-The Texas College of Mines is one of a group of colleges and universities throughout the country selected by the Veterans Administration to provide counseling service for returning veterans seeking further training under government provisions.
+Texas Western College is one of a group of colleges and universities throughout the country selected by the Veterans Administration to provide counseling service for returning veterans seeking further training under government provisions.
 All veterans eligible for rehabilitation training under Public Law 16 are required to undergo a period of interviews, testing and advisement before they begin a program of training.
 Any veteran who is eligible under the provisions of Public Law 346 (G. I. Bill) may have the benefit of the testing and counseling if he so desires.

-Prior to registration a veteran should obtain a Certificate of Eligibility and Entitlement or, if entitled to vocational rehabilitation, a letter approving training under Public Law 16 for presentation to the College of Mines at the time of registration.
-A special bulletin on educational opportunities for veterans at the Texas College of Mines may be obtained from the Registrar's Office.
+Prior to registration a veteran should obtain a Certificate of Eligibility and Entitlement or, if entitled to vocational rehabilitation, a letter approving training under Public Law 16 for presentation to the College at the time of registration.
+A special bulletin on educational opportunities for veterans at Texas Western College may be obtained from the Registrar's Office.